grasp-algorithm/label-driven-summarization/README.md

 ## Query driven summarization

 GRASP is a query-driven summarization algorithm targeting property graphs.
-It allows the approximate estimation of counting graph queries on property graphs.
+It allows for the approximate estimation of counting graph queries on property graphs.

 # Getting Started